returnn.torch.data.returnn_dataset_wrapper¶

 We make use of torch.utils.data.IterDataPipe.

 Default for reset_callback.
-Has an internal counter for the epoch, starting at epoch 1 (RETURNN convention).
+Has an internal counter for the epoch, starting by default at epoch 1 (RETURNN convention).

 Can be used as reset_callback.